rbuerki/death-metal-disco/_notes.md

 PROD

+- [ ] children of the night is digitized
-- [ ] ...
+- [ ] Clean-up record splits manually

 DEV - MODEL

-- [x] add datachecks in db model
-- [x] rename active column to is_active, is_digitized, change col order
-- [x] remove id cols that are not needed
-- [x] create ArtistRecordLink, adapt relations
-- [x] create ratings table

-- [ ] Import data into new db with new model with proper function
+- [x] Import data into new db with new model with proper function
-- [ ] create proper initial data_ingestion function with df cleaning / assertions (at the moment a messy ipynb)
+- x] create proper initial data_ingestion function with df cleaning / assertions (at the moment a messy ipynb)
-- [ ] Adapt Export function data dict to handle m-t-m artists and ratings (see TODOS)
+- [x] Adapt Export function data dict to handle m-t-m artists and ratings (see TODOS)
+- [ ] re-export and re-import to make sure everything works properly

 - [ ] Update Frontend, assert len(artist) == len(artist_country)

 ``` python
     string = "Witch Vomit; Coffins"
     l = string.split("; ")